Healthcare Analytics in Value-Based Medicine

 - Staff retention and engagement in making this cultural shift amidst ongoing regulatory pressures and requirements.

-- No ability to measure outcomes consistently with no standard definition of “quality.”
+- Inability to measure outcomes consistently with no standard definition of “quality.”

 - Poor working relationships between providers and payers.